 Directions:

-Clean ripe Oregon grape berries under cold water.
+Clean ripe Oregon grape berries under cold water before beginning the recipe.
 There’s no need to remove the stems from the berries.
-Simmer Oregon grapes in the water to release the juice.
-Mash the berries with a potato masher to get as much juice as possible.
+Place berries in a large saucepan.
+Simmer Oregon grapes in the water to release the juice, bring to a rolling boil if desired.
+Mash and stir the berries with a potato masher to get as much juice as possible.
 Simmer for 15 minutes.
 Remove the pot from the heat.

 Line a colander with cheese cloth or use a jelly bag.
-Pour the fruit into the cheese cloth or jelly bag and allow it to drain naturally.
+Pour the fruit into the cheesecloth or jelly bag and allow it to drain naturally.
 Press to get as much juice as possible from the fruit.
-Note that this will cloud the jelly but it will result in a greater yield.
-I used a potato ricer for this last pressing.
+Note that this will cloud the jelly but it will result in a greater yield, while removing debris from the juice.
+I used a potato ricer for this last crushing.

 Discard the pulp and stems and retain the juice.

 Place 4 cups of juice into a saucepan.
 If you don’t have a full 4 cups of juice, top up with water to make a total of 4 cups.
 Bring to a simmer.
 Add sugar and lemon juice plus butter.
 The butter is to inhibit foaming as the juice simmers.
-Boil for one minute.
+Boil for 1-2 minutes, avoid cooking over high heat once sugar is added to the juice.

-Add liquid pectin and return to a boil.
+Add liquid pectin and return to a boil, though the berries can have enough natural pectin for jam if combined with other fruit.
 Boil for 5 minutes or until the mixture reaches the jelly stage.
 The jelly will form a sheet as it falls from the spoon when it has reached the correct temperature.

 How to use Oregon Grape Jelly